leggetter/leggetter.co.uk/_posts/2021-11-23-my-next-role.md

 ### An Opportunity to Learn & Grow

-My biggest challenge and learning experience was growing a DevRel team of three people to become a Platform & Developer Experience team of forty-two people.
-The team was diverse, collaborative, multi-functional, remote-first and spread from San Francisco to Singapore, with a multi-million dollar budget and revenue goal.

-During that period, I was on the Nexmo SLT (Senior Leadership Team) and then the API Core Council (an exec team representing the API group within Vonage).
-In these teams, I acted as the "voice of the developer" across Vonage and gained a lot of insight into how businesses operate.
+I was on the Nexmo SLT (Senior Leadership Team) and then the Vonage API Core Council (an exec team representing the API group within Vonage).
+In these groups, I acted as the "voice of the developer" across Vonage and gained a lot of insight into how businesses operate.

 I want to build upon these experiences, which means a role such as Chief Developer Relations/Developer Experience Officer would be perfect.
 However, these roles are few and far between, so a VP-level role that reports directly to a C-level executive would also give me the access I feel I need to learn, grow, and help a team and business be successful.

 ### Servant Leadership & Team Building

+I work this way and I want to work with others who do too.

-I enjoy helping others succeed.
-However, I believe the traditional company org chart should be inverted where the CEO's role is to support and enable everyone above them.
+I believe the traditional company org chart should be inverted where the CEO's role is to support and enable everyone above them.
 Therefore, my role as a leader within an organisation will be to grow, support and enable a department or team.

 I want to work as part of a dedicated team or function.
 I'm not a standalone individual contributor (IC) though I can be an IC on a team and lead it.